ssi-dk/bifrost-archive/README.md

 ## Running bifrost:

-Activate conda environment. `env_qcquickie` is the name of the environment in the SSI servers:
+Activate conda environment. `bifrost` is the name of the environment in the SSI servers:
 ```
-source activate env_qcquickie
+source activate bifrost
 ```

 Create output directory, and move into it